Dear readers of ADxS.org, please forgive the disruption.

 Like cortisol, aldosterone is a steroid hormone.

-Cholesterol becomes aldosterone via pregnenolone and progesterone.
+Cholesterol is converted to aldosterone via pregnenolone and progesterone.

 Aldosterone is formed in the outermost layer of the adrenal cortex, the zona glomerulosa.